Jellyfish-AI/jf_agent/README.md

 5. For GitHub: Create a personal access token (https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
 6. For GitLab: Create a personal access token (https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token)

+7. Please ensure that your network firewall/proxies are configured such that the agent is able to:

+ - Make GET requests to the Jellyfish API at https://app.jellyfish.co:443/
+ - Make GET requests to your Jira and Git host(s) on port 443
+ - Make POST requests to URLs under s3.amazonaws.com on port 443

 ### Configuration

 1. Create a YAML config file to tell the agent how to run.
 You can base this on our [example config file](https://github.com/Jellyfish-AI/jf_agent/blob/master/example.yml).
 Save the YAML file on the host that will execute the agent.